altruios/namshubettulpa/public/namshubettuple/enter-the-den.md

 mn:M
 *Martha sat in the center of a wooden bench while Rossin paced around the cell.*
 ~Avoiding stepping over her 3 cell mates - his left arm wrapped around him providing a supporting anchor for his right, which he used to scratch his chin and hold his head.~
-"R::He literally doesn't have a link, not just hooks - it's like he's a robot or something" *One of the cellmates leaned back - stretched their foot out* *Rossin pass through it, unnoticed.*
+'R::He literally has no link, not just hooks - as if he is a robot' *One of the cellmates leaned back - stretched their foot out* *Rossin pass through it, unnoticed.*
 "M::You said they were in media - he doesn't consume any...